a-r-m-i-n/dce/Documentation/FirstSteps/Index.rst

 Also, we set the identifier to "teaser".
 Later this will be prefixed with "dce\_" and used as CType of this new content element.

-Now create a new field, keep the default type "Element" and enter "Title" as field title.
+Now, create a new field, keep the default type "Element" and enter "Title" as field title.
 Set variable to "title".

 .. attention::